A continuing tale of life in the boonies

 Remember Eugene P. Elander, dog officer and published poet of the Northwest Parish, a.k.a.
 Farmington?
 He’s the fellow that tried persistently to get his hands on a poet laureate application form from City Hall, and was just as persistently ignored.

-Eugene’s book of poems, The Right Click, is being published, and he has already received a small monetary advance.
-Among the many achievements noted by this former college professor (he still serves on the faculty of Plymouth State) are the three additional verses he penned for America the Beautiful in the wake of Sept.
-11, and which (he says) are part of the Congressional Record.
+Eugene’s book of poems, The Right Click, is being published, and he has already received a small monetary advance!
+Among the contents are the three additional verses he penned for America the Beautiful in the wake of Sept.
+11.

-Pretty stirring stuff, Eugene, and sad it is that the residents of Rochester are starved of the chance to crown you, or another worthy poet, with laurels.
+Pretty stirring stuff, Eugene, and sad it is that the residents of Rochester are thwarted of the chance to crown you, or another worthy poet, with laurels.

 By oppression’s woes and pains,